bitlabstudio/django-docker-aws/README.md

 # Simple research template for Django on AWS

+This is WIP.
+Not intended to be used in the wild, yet.

 This project aims to aid in researching an AWS infrastructure including:

 * Running a scalable cluster on ECS/EC2 with Django/uwsgi/nginx